Here’s what it is like working in a data center:

 Then, I’ll break things up by job description and talk about how they might be different at a data center as compared to a different place of work.

-What Are Some Things You Can Expect Regardless of the Job?
+What Are Some Things You Can Expect Working in a Data Center?
 (4 Things)

 No two data centers are identical, but from a certain perspective, they’re all trying to accomplish the same goal.

 Data centers use a bunch of technology to try to manage huge amounts of data at a time.